ajaykumar4/home-lab/README.md

 4. Watch the rollout of your cluster happen:

-   📍 _Depending on the features you choose a successful rollout will include pods being deployed into the **cert-manager, argo-system, network and openebs-system** namespaces_
+   📍 _Depending on the features you choose a successful rollout will include pods being deployed into the **cert-manager, argo-system and network** namespaces_

     ```sh
     watch kubectl get pods --all-namespaces